framework-one/framework-one.github.io/source/documentation/4.1/reference-manual.markdown

 ### public any function renderer()

 This returns the same "builder" expression that `renderData()` returns so that you can add settings and headers piecemeal in your controllers. _New in 4.0._

+### public void function sessionDefault( string keyname, string defaultValue )

+Extension point that is used to set a default value for a session variable.
+Use `sessionWrite()` to set a non-string value. _New in 4.1._

+### public void function sessionDelete( string keyname )

+Extension point that is used to delete a session variable. _New in 4.1._

+### public boolean function sessionHas( string keyname )

+Extension point that is used to check whether a session variable exists. _New in 4.1._

+### public void function sessionLock( required function callback )

+Extension point that is used execute code inside a "session lock" (however that works for your pluggable session handling). _New in 4.1._

+### public any function sessionRead( string keyname )

+Extension point that is used to read a session variable. _New in 4.1._

+### public void function sessionWrite( string keyname, any keyvalue )

+Extension point that is used to write to a session variable. _New in 4.1._

 ### public void function setBeanFactory( any factory )